imanlab/Franka_RealSense_data_collection/README.md

 cmake --build .
 ```

 Congratulations!!!
 You finished step 1, that is installing libfranka.
-2 more to go.

 The next step is installing franka_ros